BMKeros/mercadopago_sdk_dart/README.md

 MercadoPago Dart SDK

 ## Usage

-To use this plugin, add `mercadopago` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `mercadopago_sdk` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).